The Anchorage House Museum will be open on the second Monday from 6-7p .

 Follow us on Facebook "Goshen Historical Society School of Blacksmithing"

-We are still working on fall class offerings.
+We are still working on more class offerings and other instructors as details get worked out.
 Please check again for updates.

 To register contact Jamie Gier at 419.209.2661.
 Payment can be made directly on our website or if paying by check, make payable to GTHS and mail to 6777 Linton Rd.
 Goshen OH 45122.